How to get a Perfect Score for your QCAA English media text?

 What is the QCAA English Media Text task?

-During the term, you would be given opportunities to engage in at least one literary text (a play, a film, poetry, etc) and different media texts (news, blogs, speeches, journals, feature articles, etc).
-This assessment focuses on analysis, interpretation and examination of concepts in texts.
-It will be open-ended, and you will be required to respond to two texts connected by representations of a key concept for a public audience.
+During the term, you will be given opportunities to engage in at least one literary text (a play, a film, poetry, etc) and different forms of media texts (news, blogs, speeches, journals, feature articles, etc).
+The English Media Text assessment:

-You are provided with 5 weeks of preparation time, and your online article must be 1000 to 1500 words.
+You are provided 5 weeks of preparation time, and your online article must be 1000 to 1500 words.
 Visuals that complement the features for the type of media text you are writing are highly recommended.

 Part A: Conceptual Thinking